dotnet/msbuild/Binary-Log.md

  * completeness (more information than the most detailed file log)
  * build speed (doesn't slow the build down nearly as much as the diagnostic-level file log)
  * smaller disk size (10-20x more compact than a file log)
  * structure (preserves the exact build event args that can later be replayed to reconstruct the exact events and information as if a real build was running).
 File logs erase structure and are harder to parse (especially for multicore /m builds).
+Build analyzer tools are conceivable that could benefit from the structure in a binary log.

 # Creating a binary log during a build